hpcloud/stackato-go/README.md

-Partial Go binding for Stackato client and server.
+Go package for Stackato client and server API.

-Note that this library only implements the functionality required for logyard and appstore.
-It is not a generic library, and definitely not meant to replace the official client (Tcl) or kato (Ruby).
+Note that this library currently only implements the functionality required for [logyard](https://github.com/ActiveState/logyard) and appstore.
+It is not complete, and does not supplant  the official client (Tcl) or kato (Ruby).